Mamilla-Praveen/Mamilla-Praveen/README.md

 - 👋 Hi, I’m @Mamilla-Praveen
 - 👀 I’m interested in ...Programming
-- 🌱 I’m currently learning ...Data Sceience
+- 🌱 I’m currently learning ...We Developement
 - 💞️ I’m looking to collaborate on ...
 Pawzz Platform Intern
 - 📫 How to reach me ...phone no : 6309547997
 - 😄 Pronouns: ...